The TYT, PCT, and TRT in the Lake Tahoe Basin

 Starting from Meeks Bay our Tahoe to Yosemite Trail hikes the next 41.32 miles down the Sierra Crestline wrapping around the Western and Southwestern Shore of the Lake Tahoe Basin.

-11.5 miles South out of the Meeks Bay Trailhead our Tahoe to Yosemite Trail intersects with the Pacific Crest and Tahoe Rim Trails.
-These trails hike together South through Desolation Wilderness above the West Shore of Tahoe down into the Meiss Country Roadless Area wedged into the Southwestern corner of the Tahoe Basin.
+11.5 miles South out of the Meeks Bay Trailhead our Tahoe to Yosemite Trail intersects with the routes of the Pacific Crest and Tahoe Rim Trails.
+These three trails all hike South together through Desolation Wilderness above the West Shore of Tahoe down to the trail junction marking the center Meiss Country Roadless Area.
+Meiss Country is wedged into the Southwestern corner of the Tahoe Basin.

-The TYT and PCT continue South together to exit the Tahoe Basin through the Carson Gap.
-The TRT turns Northeast at Meiss Cabin, remaining in the Tahoe Basin to hike up into the Carson Range along the Eastern Shore of the Tahoe Basin via the Big Meadow Trailhead.
+The TYT and PCT continue South together through the junction to exit the Tahoe Basin through the Carson Gap.
+The TRT turns Northeast here at Meiss Cabin, remaining within the Tahoe Basin for the hike up into the Carson Range along the Eastern Shore of the Tahoe Basin via the Big Meadow Trailhead.

 There are also links to the forum, where you can add your comments and experiences to the trail guide citation for each location marked by a red dot on the topo hiking maps.